natnaelmekuriaw/natnaelmekuriaw/README.md

 # Hi there, I'm Natnael Mekuriaw 👋

-I'm a Full-Stack Software Engineer with 4+ years of experience building production-grade web platforms, SaaS systems, job boards, applicant tracking systems, ecommerce tools, dashboards, APIs, and automation products.
+I'm a Full-Stack Software Engineer with 4+ years of experience building scalable, reliable, and high-quality web applications.

-I work across React, Next.js, Vue, NestJS, Laravel, Prisma, MySQL, MongoDB, Docker, and Linux-based deployments, with a strong focus on scalable products, clean APIs, and reliable user experiences.
+I focus on cloud-based systems, API-driven platforms, third-party integrations, dashboards, automation tools, and end-to-end software solutions.
+I care deeply about strong architecture, clean UI/UX, performance, maintainability, and building products that are practical, stable, and easy to use.

+I enjoy solving complex problems and turning ideas into dependable software that works well in the real world.

 ## 🛠️ Tech Stack